Steve Stephens, alleged Cleveland Facebook killer, found dead in car after police pursuit

-Pennsylvania State Police confirmed to NBC News that Stephens had been spotted by Pennsylvania State Police shortly before 11:30 a.m.
-Tuesday morning.
+Pennsylvania State Police confirmed to NBC News that Stephens had been spotted by police shortly before 11:30 a.m.
+Tuesday, nearly 48 hours after Stephens allegedly killed an elderly man on Easter Sunday.
 After a brief pursuit, police said Stephens shot and killed himself.

 Pa.
 State police Cpl.
 Adam Reed told NBC News that a citizen tip placed Stephens near an area McDonald's early Tuesday.